Ochrosia compta

 General

 Apocynaceae is a large diverse group of trees, shrubs, herbs, succulents, and vines with a worldwide tropical, subtropical, and temperate distribution.
-Called the Dogbane family because some species members were used as dog poison.
-Its taxonomy has varied over the years; however, currently (2025) there are about 5,100 species within 376 genera [Wikipedia;Apocynaceae].
+Called the Dogbane family because some species members were used as dog poison, its taxonomy has varied over the years; however, currently (2025) there are about 5,100 species within 376 genera [Wikipedia;Apocynaceae].

 In addition to Ochrosia compta, there are seven other Apocynaceae native to Hawai‘i: the indigenous maile (Alyxia stellata); three other endemic species of hōlei (Ochrosia spp.); two endemic species of kaulu (Pteralyxia spp.); and the endemic hao (Rauvolfia sandwicensis) [Flora of the Hawaiian Islands].